yugabyte/yugabyte-db/docs/content/v1.3/manage/data-migration/bulk-import.md

 ---

-Depending on the data volume imported, various bulk import tools can be used to bring data into Yugabyte DB.
+Depending on the data volume imported, various bulk import tools can be used to bring data into YugabyteDB.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>